A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Comprehension of Event Prediction Methods through the Generalized PCM System

-After our refined understanding of event prediction through its conceptualization as a component of PCM systems, we take the systems perspective one step further \janik{by eliciting requirements for event prediction methods from existing surveys \cite{DBLP:journals/is/LyMMRA15,zhao_event_2021,rinderle-ma_predictive_2022} and iteratively refining them during the assessment of the 260 articles in our selection}.
-Aside from advancing our account of event prediction, the requirements serve as an assessment scheme for assessing the selection of existing work.

-\janik{Following a concern-based taxonomy of requirements \cite{glinz_non-functional_2007}, the 16 event prediction method requirements in \autoref{fig:req} are classified into seven functional and nine non-functional requirements in the form of five attributes and four constraints}.
-Attributes specify qualities of the method, whereas constraints limit the solution space from which methods can be instantiated.
-Furthermore, each requirement is assigned to one of four specification targets: (I) the prediction method's output, i.e., the properties of predicted future events, (II) understanding the prediction method, i.e., properties or qualities of the method that help to grasp the systematic relationships between the prediction and its input through, for example, visualization \cite{mohammed_big_2022,ali_big_2016}, (III) evaluating the prediction method, i.e., what qualities are presented for evaluation, and (IV) the prediction method's input, i.e., what properties of the input were considered in developing the method.
+Based on the refined understanding of EP as a component of PCM systems, we take the systems perspective one step further \janik{by eliciting requirements for EP methods from existing surveys \cite{zhao_event_2021,rinderle-ma_predictive_2022} and iteratively refining them during the assessment of the 260 articles in our selection}.
+Aside from advancing our account of EP, the requirements serve as an assessment scheme for assessing the selection of existing work. \janik{Following a concern-based taxonomy of requirements \cite{glinz_non-functional_2007}, the 16 EP method requirements in \autoref{fig:req} are classified into seven functional and nine non-functional requirements in the form of five attributes and four constraints}.
+Attributes specify qualities of the method, whereas constraints limit the solution space from which methods can be instantiated. \janikrr{To emphasize how meeting the requirements impacts the PCM system, we identify an underlying theme for each group of requirements.
+The seven functional requirements enable optimal decision-making \cite{alagoz_markov_2010} and center around the user through visualization \cite{mohammed_big_2022}.
+The five attributes represent the need for an explainable and trustworthy PCM system \cite{barredo_arrieta_explainable_2020,burkart_survey_2021}.
+Lastly, the four constraints specify a PCM system with online EP that continuously predicts future events from heterogeneous, imperfect data sources \cite{rinderle-ma_predictive_2022}.}